caltechlibrary/commonpy/README.md

 | `expanded_range(string)` | Given a string of the form "X-Y", returns the list of integers it represents |

-### `file_utils`
+### File utilities

-This module provides a number of miscellaneous simple functions for some common operations on files and directories.
+The `file_utils` module provides a number of miscellaneous simple functions for some common operations on files and directories.

 | Function           | Purpose |
 |--------------------|---------|